JeremyEudy/A-Game-of-Sticks/README.md

 A simple program for playing pick up sticks with either a player or an AI.
 The AI can also train itself through a random trial and error system.
 The AI training program plays against an untrained AI in order to refine its random choice options.

 ## Getting Started
-This is to be run as a Java project in a Java IDE.

 Easy clone:
 ```
 mkdir -p ~/A-Game-of-Sticks/ && cd